← Back to blog

 Normalization prevents these problems by making field behavior explicit before the data reaches systems that assume stable types.

-Code is useful when the response shape is small and stable:
+Code is useful when the response shape is small and stable, but field normalization gets expensive when the API keeps changing.

 const output = {